NoahBeto/mobile-bat-counter/README.md

 # Original Offline Pipeline

-Mobile Bat Counter preserves the original offline processing workflow from the research pipeline.
+Sage Bat Counter preserves the original offline processing workflow from the research pipeline.

 The offline pipeline is useful for: